olgadoronina/olgadoronina.github.io/content/home/skills.md

 +++
 # Feature/Skill widget.
-widget = "featurette"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "featurette"  # Do not modify this line! active = true  # Activate this widget? true/false

 title = "Skills"
 subtitle = ""

 # Order that this section will appear in.
-weight = 30
+weight = 25

 # Showcase personal skills or business features.
 #